vectorgrp/sil-kit-adapters-generic-linux-io/README.md

     git submodule update --init --recursive

 ### Build the Adapters and Demos
 To build the demos, you'll need SIL Kit packages ``SilKit-x.y.z-$platform`` for your platform.
 You can download them directly from [Vector SIL Kit Releases](https://github.com/vectorgrp/sil-kit/releases).

-Before building the adapter you have to install the package ``autoconf-archive`` on your machine.
-For ubuntu you can do it with the following command :
+You will also need the ``autoconf-archive`` package.
+For ubuntu you can install it with the following command :

     sudo apt install autoconf-archive -y